The Best RN-to-MSN Programs (No BSN Required) of 2025

 • Statistics

-Nursing student loans, on the other hand, must be paid back, often with interest.
-The federal government offers both subsidized and unsubsidized loans, while private institutions such as banks and credit unions offer private loans.
+Nursing student loans, on the other hand, must be paid back — often with interest.
+The federal government offers loans to graduate students attending accredited institutions.

 When estimating costs beyond tuition, consider whether you must adjust your work schedule during clinicals or when studying for exams.
-Remember to factor in other program expenses, such as textbooks and any equipment you may need.
+Factor in other program expenses, such as textbooks and any additional equipment.
 You may also have expenses related to clinical placements, including tolls, gas, parking, and meals on clinical days.

-In comparison to their peers with bachelor’s and associate degrees, nurses who hold an MSN benefit from a much higher earning potential.
-Master’s prepared nurses earn on average almost $30,000 more than ADNs.
+Compared to their peers with bachelor’s and associate degrees, nurses with MSNs can benefit from much higher earning potential.
+Payscale data from March 2025 indicates that, on average, master’s-level nurses earn almost $30,000 more than ADNs.

 MSN$104,000